robert-7/Full-Stack-Flask-Tutorial/README.md

 Please see [the setup documentation](SETUP.md) regarding this.

+## Features to try

+* You should be able to register a user.
+This can be done from the `/register` path.
+* You should be able to login as a user after registering.
+This can be done from the `/login` path.

 ## Folder and File Structure

 * [.github/workflows](.github/workflows) - Holds the GitHub Actions files that enables